 Sustainability is a tricky concept to understand, and difficult if not outright impossible to implement.
 In order to get even close to being sustainable, not only must we refuse what we do not need and reduce what we do use, we must also find ways to assuage that which we cannot reduce and invest into the maintenance of our shared resources.
 It is a big decision, but we at Bodhi Surf + Yoga believe that in order to really manifest our gratitude to our planet and all of its inhabitants, present and future, we must increase our commitment.
-Therefore, we are excited to announce that we are aiming to be carbon neutral by the end of 2018.
+Therefore, we are excited to announce that we are aiming to be carbon neutral alongside Costa Rica — by 2021.

 What is sustainability, and why does it matter?